helio-diniz/course-api/README.md

 # course-api
-Course given by a software company.
+Courses given by a software company.

+---